← All Guides performance

 MR-03 · MR-04 · MA-020

 Tire setup is where lap time gets found or lost fast.
 If your Mini-Z is pushing at entry, snapping on throttle, or feeling weirdly inconsistent from pack to pack, tires are usually the first fix — not another expensive part.
+The most common starting point for RCP: → Kyosho Radial Wide 20° on Amazon.

 This guide gives you a practical baseline by surface, then shows you how to tune from symptoms.